ffd8/tabtree/README.md

 - CMD + D » delete line[s]<br>

 ### EXPORT
 Your current TabTree is always saved in localStorage, so it will be there when reopening website.
 However you can export it as a plain text document using the save button.
 For a PDF, press the print button and save as PDF in the printer dialog.
+To share a TabTree, click the link icon for a URL that will load the tree dynamically.

 ### OFFLINE
 TabTree can also be used locally and completely offline, download the [source code](https://github.com/ffd8/tabtree)</a> and simply drag and drop the 'index.html' file into your browser.